-A specialized course that explores the job duties of the costume supervisor and what happens to the costume after it has been approved by the costume designer, the actor, and the director.
-Developing a budget, understanding and managing the roles of the crew, maintaining the costumes, and keeping the continuity book are covered.
-"Sync on Set" and "Costume Plot Pro" software programs are taught and utilized.
+A specialized course that explores the job duties of the costume supervisor including script breakdown and budgeting and what happens to the costume after it has been approved by the costume designer, the actor, and the director.
+Managing a costume crew, maintaining the costumes, and keeping the continuity book are covered.
+Film and television quest speakers.